The Getty

 This hierarchy has two main sections to distinguish between the general types of built works (e.g., buildings and structures (single built works)) and specific types (e.g., cottages, post offices, and temples).

 • The <single built works by specific type> is further subdivided as follows: Under the heading <single built works by form> are collocated records for general morphological types that do not necessarily denote any specific function (e.g., apsidal buildings, skyscrapers).
 Included under <single built works by function> are descriptors for classes of built works that are denoted by their use (e.g., dwellings, commercial buildings).
-Under <single built works by location or context> are found descriptors for structures defined by their placement in the landscape in relation to other structured works or in relation to landscape features (e.g., garden structures, outbuildings).
-A small number of descriptors are found under additional headings classifying single built works by design and by condition.
+Under <single built works by location or context> are found concept records for structures defined by their placement in the landscape in relation to other structured works or in relation to landscape features (e.g., garden structures, outbuildings).
+A small number of concept records are found under additional headings classifying single built works by design and by condition.

 • Descriptor Form and Use